lenddoefl/ews-client-node/README.md

 Arguments:

 - `data`: contents of the `data` for call endpoint.

-### Scores API

-To send requests to the Scores API, use the the `scoresApiClient` class.

 ##### `getApplication`
 Method connects to [`getApplication`](https://developers.eflglobal.com/applicant-journey-api/endpoints/getApplication.html) endpoint and returns JSON response.